 - If you think your company is eligible under one of the investment schemes, what are the next steps?

 Why you need to know about different types of funding and investors

-As well as tailoring your pitches to suit the needs of investors who wish to benefit from the schemes, it is also be possible to target individuals who are not aware of the tax breaks available and entice them to invest for a potentially greater return than they would receive from traditional investments.
+As well as tailoring your pitch to suit the needs of investors who wish to benefit from the schemes, it is also be possible to target individuals who are not aware of the tax reliefs available and entice them to invest for a potentially greater return than they might receive from traditional investments.

 Background to EIS, SEIS, SITR and VCT investment schemes

-On top of the income tax relief available to investors, any gains from eligible investments are also exempt from capital gains tax (CGT) provided certain conditions are met.
-What’s more, eligible investments are exempt from inheritance tax.
+On top of the income tax relief available to investors, any gains from eligible investments are also exempt from capital gains tax (‘CGT’) provided certain scheme conditions are met.
+What’s more, provided the scheme criteria is met, eligible investments are exempt from inheritance tax.

-The net effect of the tax reliefs is that investors can reduce their capital at risk to less than 40% of the amount invested, and that’s a huge incentive.
-Figures from HMRC indicate that the total amount invested in companies via EIS alone in 2016/17 was £1.797billion.
+The net effect of these investment schemes is that investors can reduce their capital at risk to less than the amount invested, and this has historically proved to be a huge incentive for investors to use the schemes.

-The difference between individual investing and investing via a Venture Capital fund
+What’s the difference between individual investing and investing via a Venture Capital Trust?

 Under a VCT, individual investors buy shares in a quoted company (the VCT), who uses those funds to buy the shares of (or lend money to) unquoted companies.
 The VCT passes the tax relief available onto the investor, who also benefits from CGT relief on any gains, as well as tax-free dividends.

 The VCT must be approved by HMRC and must meet a variety of conditions during the relevant accounting period in which the application for approval is made, including: